KTH-condensed-matter/RCSJ/README.md

 - `xmgr` - Program for plotting.
 Note that the new version, xmgrace, is not compatible with this reository.
 Instructrions for how to install are found [here](INSTALL_XMGR.md).

-- implement oscilloscope trigger on voltage with printout using circular buffer.

 ## Get started

     mkdir snspd